biometricsecurity/Preimage-attack-on-BTP-template/README.md

-==Please raise your questions in the Issues section and I will take a look at the issues, do not send me emails.==
+**Please raise your questions in the Issues section and I will take a look at the issues, do not send me emails.**

 # Usage based on BioHashing example